Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 The males have a faint, thin band of white on the tips of their forewings, while the females have more pronounced white markings.

-You can’t believe these types of butterflies in Vermont can be found in open woodlands and fields where its larvae feed on oak and hickory trees.
+You won’t believe these types of butterflies in Vermont can be found in open woodlands and fields where its larvae feed on oak and hickory trees.

 They prefer to fly low to the ground, making them easy to miss without looking carefully.